lazyexpert/LinkedInBot/README.md

 # Description
-Micro bot, linkedIn manager.
-This bot can loop throught accounts of "People you might now" page and according to settings will dismiss person, or add to your account.
+This bot is actually like assistant.
+Doing simply the same thing you will do.
+You set your demands of search and bot will execute as far as he can.

 # Install
+## Manual version
 1. Open linkedIn.
 Goto "People you might know" page (https://www.linkedin.com/people/pymk?trk=nav_responsive_sub_nav_pymk)

 2. Make right button Click in any place, pick "Inspect Element" (in mozilla, CTRL+SHIFT+C in chrome)